WatForm/dashplus/app/src/main/java/ca/uwaterloo/watform/dashtotlaplus/README.md

 - This serves as a feature checklist for the developer of the translator
 - This documents design decisions, notes and potential roadblocks involved

+## Overview:

+- Leaf states become singleton sets of strings which bear their name
+- AND and OR states become sets that contain all their child states
+- The set of states is stored in _conf

+- "In state S" is written as `_conf \union S \= {}`.

+## Dash Accessors:

+- These are present for both the object and the various tables, which are public

 ## Feature list

 ### Alloy